-Longstanding ties between Biden and McConnell could shape early agenda
+Long-standing ties between Biden and McConnell could shape early agenda

 “Biden is a much more expressive guy — that’s probably a subtle way to say it,” said Chuck Hagel, a former defense secretary under Obama who before that served in the Senate with Biden and McConnell.
 “Mitch is more reserved.”

 The potential for bipartisan compromise will be challenged by immense pressure from their party bases wary of sacrificing key political and policy goals.
 Unless Democrats sweep a pair of Jan.
-5 Senate runoffs in Georgia, a goal that some party leaders believe will be difficult, Biden will likely be left to deal with a Republican majority led by the man who said in 2010 that the GOP’s top priority should be to make Obama a “one-term president.”
+5 Senate runoffs in Georgia, a goal that some party leaders believe will be difficult, Biden will probably be left to deal with a Republican majority led by the man who said in 2010 that the GOP’s top priority should be to make Obama a “one-term president.”
 That prospect has alarmed liberal activists.

 Left-leaning lawmakers say they are preparing to push Biden to approve a raft of executive orders on prescription drug prices, immigration and climate change, among other topics.
 At least one liberal Democratic senator has begun circulating a list of executive orders that Biden can sign without input from Congress, including crackdowns on monopolies and higher labor standards for government contractors, according to a draft of the memo reviewed by The Washington Post.